 - Location: Nebraska

-Identification Cards in NebraskaCompare Car Insurance Rates in 3 Easy Steps
+Identification Cards in NebraskaCompare Car Insurance Rates in 3 Steps

 According to Nebraska law, any legal resident may request a state identification card.
 This card includes a color photo of the applicant and is considered acceptable legal identification if you do not have a valid driver license.

-To apply for an ID card, you'll need to provide one form of acceptable identification that includes both your full legal name and date of birth, and two documents verifying your address.
+To apply for an ID card, you'll need to provide 1 form of acceptable identification that includes both your full legal name and date of birth, and 2 documents verifying your address.
 In some cases, you may be asked for proof of your Social Security number, too.
-If you're younger than 18 and can't provide proof of your address, bring two acceptable documents showing the address of a parent or guardian.
+If you're younger than 21 years old and can't provide proof of your address, proof of your parent's or guardian's address will be accepted.

 Once you receive your state identification card, it's important to make sure the information on the card remains current.
 If you change your address or legal name, you'll need to request an updated card from the Nebraska DMV.
 Just following the procedure for changing your driver license information.

-The fee for renewing your ID card in Nebraska is $26.50 for a period of five years; however, the time period and fees vary for cardholders under the age of 21.
-Here's the list of renewal periods and the fees:
+You can renew your ID card at your local examining location.
+The fee for renewing your ID card in Nebraska is $26.50 for a period of five years; however, the time period and fees based on the period the card is valid.
+See the full list of fees.

 - PO Box 94726